snowboardit/snowboardit/README.md

 ## 📝 About Me
 I am a **passion-driven** systems engineer with 15+ years of computer experience in Windows and Unix-based operating systems.
-From building, maintaining, and troubleshooting enterprise-grade IT systems to writing code for one of my side projects, I am always learning something new to improve my skillset and enrich my abilities as a worker.
+From building, maintaining, and troubleshooting enterprise-grade IT systems to writing code for one of my side projects, I am always learning something new to improve my skillset and enrich my abilities as a technologist.

 When I am not glued to a computer, I am enjoying the four full seasons of Maine, snowboarding (Sugarloafer since ’02), flying gliders or airplanes, spending time with friends and family, or doing a backflip somewhere.